mixpanel/docs/pages/docs/data-structure/user-profiles.md

 User Profiles let you enrich events with properties about the users that performed those events.
 Profiles are optional; we recommend starting with events and only adding Profiles if you need it.

+As a fundamental part of the Mixpanel Data Model, you can find more information on Users [here](https://docs.mixpanel.com/docs/what-is-mixpanel#users).

 ## Overview
 A User Profile is a set of properties associated with a given user.
 Under the hood, Mixpanel stores user profiles for your project in a table: